Truth in Love

 But once a person has learned to have faith, there is no more need to have the Law as a teacher.
 All of you are God's children because of your faith in Christ Jesus.”
 Galatians 3:24-26 CEV

+The law of outer compliance teaches us what is expected.
+Until it is written in the heart, where there remains no need to lay down the law, it is compliance, not transformation.
 When raising children, we appreciate a child being obedient, but most of us appreciate even more when a child actually wants to obey us, to please us out of love and respect, not fear of punishment and loss of love.
-That works but only temporarily, until a heart to obey is created within.
-Just so, the law works as our teacher until Christ comes within us.
-Then what we do stems from faith, without which we cannot please God.

-Humans seeking power use fear all the time, and the ultimate power is of fear of death—effective but most costly.
+Can we recall that He died for us and rose again to redeem us back to Himself before we could ever please Him?
+Jesus Christ knew humankind was unable to do so.
+Humans seeking power use fear all the time, and the ultimate power is the fear of death—effective but most costly.
 Look at any dictator in our present world, and you will see how the fear of death is the ultimate means by which they seek to remain in control.
-They may pretend to themselves and others that they are loved and revered, but without the use of cruelty and punishment, they lose their position at the top.

-Fear is a strong opposition to love and yet Christian leaders have used messages of fear throughout the centuries to gain obedience to God in their followers.
+They may pretend to themselves and others that they are loved and revered, but without the use of cruelty and punishment that suppresses all opposition, they will lose their position at the top.
+Fear is a strong opposition to love, and yet Christian leaders have used messages of fear throughout the centuries to gain obedience to God in their followers.
+Fear is a most powerful motivator, but, despite those preaching fear and torment to come, it is not what God uses.
 How much fruit has resulted from this, given the world is far from reaped after centuries of fear-based ministries?
-Listen to what God says about fear:

 “But the fearful, and unbelieving, and the abominable, and murderers, and whoremongers, and sorcerers, and idolaters, and all liars, shall have their part in the lake which burneth with fire and brimstone: which is the second death.”
 Revelation 21:8 KJV